TALK TO SALES

 An out-of-pocket maximum is just what it sounds like: the maximum amount of money you’ll pay for covered services during a period of time, typically a full benefit year.

-Out-of-pocket maximum amounts can help an insured person avoid significant financial pitfalls associated with high medical costs in years when they need a lot of treatment because they’ll know what their set out-of-pocket limit will be ahead of time.
+Out-of-pocket maximum amounts can help an insured person avoid significant financial pitfalls associated with high healthcare costs in years when they need a lot of treatment because they'll know what their set out-of-pocket limit will be ahead of time.

-For 20221, the out-of-pocket limit for a health insurance marketplace plan is $8,700 for individual coverage and $17,400 for a family plan.
+For 20241, the out-of-pocket limit for a Health Insurance Marketplace plan is $9,450 for individual coverage and $18,900 for a family plan.

 6. Pre-existing condition